timmo-nhn/XcaDocumentSource/Docs/AccessControl.md

     </xacml:Condition>
 </xacml:Rule>
 ```
-*The XACML-rule created from the Policy DTO*
+*The XACML-rule created from the Policy DTO above*

 ### Action-mapping
 The XACML 2.0 specification does not enforce specific values for the `<Action>`-segment of a `<Policy>` or `<Request>`.